During community engagement for the Victorian Aboriginal Affairs Framework 2018-2023 (VAAF),

 Provide a written submission

-Individuals and organisations are invited to send us written submissions.
-These will open on the website in mid-April after the regional conversations finish.
+Individuals and organisations are invited to send us written submissions any time.

 Three broad options for a mechanism